What is Love Bombing, And How Can It Affect Your Relationship?

 Once you’re together with the person, have moved in with them, and become dependent on them, then their true colors shine.
 They may become openly controlling, critical, or even begin verbally abusing you.

-The love bombs resume when you’re upset
+Love bombs that resume when you’re upset

 There is nothing wrong with gifts or with praise in a relationship.
 Still, love bombing usually only gives gifts during the beginning of a relationship to rush you into a closer relationship or commitment.
 Once you’re committed, the gestures will stop and only resume once you begin to see their true nature and want to leave or are upset with them.

-How to manage a love bomber
+How to respond to a love bomber

 If you feel like someone is romance bombing you, here are a few ways to deal with them.